JoseoRemoto/dona-facil-back/README.md

 # Dona Facil - Backend Repository

+The Backend of Dona Facil is the core engine driving the application.
+Developed with .NET, it handles user management, item services, database interactions, and provides the necessary APIs for the frontend and mobile applications.
+This repository focuses on server-side logic, ensuring security, performance, and scalability.

 ### **Overview**

 The backend architecture of Dona Facil is built with efficiency, security, and scalability in mind.
 Key components and functionalities include: